 One of the best ways to save on real estate commission is to sell your house with a low commission real estate company.

-Unlike limited-service agents, the top discount brokerages offer huge savings without requiring you to do more of the work yourself.
+Unlike limited-service agents, the top discount real estate brokerages offer huge savings without requiring you to do more of the work yourself.
 These companies have found ways to lower their rates while still providing service that's similar to working with a traditional agent.

 Clever, for example, negotiates low commission rates with full-service realtors at traditional brokerages like Coldwell Banker and Century 21.
 Since Clever connects its partner agents with customers at zero upfront cost, they can spend less on marketing and share the savings with you!